sabo-ibm/OCP4.10.56-install-GCP-Shared-VPC/README.md

     These environment variables will be required for the upcoming commands as they call these variables in them, so be sure to set these.

-25. Now we create the internal loadbalancer component that will be used for api related communication by the cluster nodes.
-The following commands will create the load balancer, its corresponding health check component, as well as the backend empty instance groups into which the master nodes will be put into at the time of Master nodes creation in a later step.
+26. Now we create the internal loadbalancer component that will be used for api related communication by the cluster nodes.
+The following commands will create the load balancer, its corresponding health check component, as well as the backend empty instance groups into which the master nodes will be put into at the time of Master nodes creation in a later step. run infra.sh

     1. Create the `.yaml` file

            cat <<EOF >02_infra.yaml
            imports:
            - path: 02_lb_int.py